-Adventures among the miniature inhabitants of Lilliput, the giants of Brobdingnag, and more strange creatures form a masterful satire on man and human institutions.
+Adventures of miniature inhabitants of Lilliput, giants of Brobdingnag, and more form a masterful satire on man.

 Heart of Darkness — Joseph Conrad

-Dark allegory describes the narrator’s journey up the Congo River and his meeting with, and fascination by, Mr. Kurtz, a mysterious personage who dominates the unruly inhabitants of the region.
+Dark allegory describes the narrator’s journey up the Congo River to meet a mysterious personage.

 Ivanhoe — Sir Walter Scott